6 Best Practices to Create a Unique Content Brand Voice

 From there, evaluate each content as to whether or not they could come from your competitors.
 If they do, toss them out.
 By the end of this activity, you’ll only have a few materials on hand.
 But there’s a good chance that these are the ones that resonated most to your business.

 Your job from thereon is to know why.
 Why do these pieces of content speak so much about your organization?
 What did you not like about the content you tossed out, aside from it being competitor-sounding?
 Look for common patterns or themes among the materials you’re left with.
 Perhaps, they sound witty to you.
 They might be funny, but not bordering silly.
 Or maybe they’re fearless, but not too arrogant.
 It could be that this is the kind of voice and content messaging you want to put forward.

 Do note though that this ‘soundcheck’ isn’t just for the new brands.
 It’s also very helpful even when you already have an ongoing content strategy marketing campaign.
 It serves as a form of performance check.
 You gather pieces of content just the same, only this time your own, and you study two things: how they reinforce your brand identity and how they resonate with your audience.

 If they don’t align with your mission-vision goals or don’t do as much impact to your target market as you would like it to be, tweak your strategy, perhaps use other tools for content idea generation or revisit your current brand voice template, to see a difference in the results.

 3. Describe your personality

 A brand voice chart is a style guide that outlines the use of your communication style.
 It typically has four columns.
 The first one is the voice characteristic (e.g., funny, entertaining, or authoritative).
-The second one is the description, a brief explanation of what the characteristic means.
-The third and fourth columns are the dos and don'ts in using the brand voice.
+The second one is the description, a brief explanation of its characteristics.
+The third and fourth columns are the dos and don’ts in using the brand voice.